Porgramming-Hero-web-course/batch-4-assignment-1-Sakhawat71/blog-3.md

 ```

 ### When to Use Type Guards
-- **Union Types**: When a variable can be more than one type.
+- **Union Types** : When a variable can be more than one type.
-- **any or unknown Types**: To safely handle values without explicit types.
+- **`any` or `unknown` Types** : To safely handle values without explicit types.
-- **Complex Objects**: When working with different interfaces or classes.
+- **Complex Objects** : When working with different interfaces or classes.

+**Conclusion** : Type guards are essential for making TypeScript code robust, safe, and predictable.
+By leveraging built-in and custom type guards, you can write cleaner and more maintainable code, especially when dealing with complex data types and dynamic scenarios.